LudvigOD/SpringBootApplication/backend/README.md

 Backend server uses Spring Boot.
 To start it, run:

-$ gradle :backend:bootRun
+$ ./gradlew :backend:bootRun

 from the project root.
-(Or gradlew when using the wrapper)

 I'm gonna' write this stuff down before I forget it.
 Because I will...